Ignacio de la Carrera

 Ignacio de la Carrera y Cuevas (1747–1819) was a Chilean aristocrat, member of the First Government Junta of Chile, and father of the Carrera brothers, who were some of the most important leaders of the early Chilean struggles for independence during the period of the Patria Vieja ("Old Republic").
 Ignacio de la Carrera was of Basque descent.

 Life

 He was born in Santiago in 1747, the son of Ignacio de la Carrera y Ureta and Javiera de las Cuevas y Pérez de Valenzuela.
 He inherited a very considerable fortune from his parents, specially his father, who had been a mining entrepreneur.

-He married Francisca de Paula Verdugo Fernández de Valdivieso y Herrera, with whom he had four children: Javiera, José Miguel, Juan José and Luis, who all went to become some of the most important early leaders of the Chilean struggle for independence.
+He married Francisca de Paula Verdugo Fernández de Valdivieso y Herrera with whom he had four children: